 The idea is that you do all this in the form of a symbolic ritual.

-Take time to observe everything you have experienced in this last cycle, since the beginning of your last period - and deliver your blood to Earth, letting go with it everything you no longer need - fears, grudges, limiting patterns, memories of pain, abuse, violence, physical imbalances, stagnant emotions, negative ideas about your feminine… allowing Pachamama transmute everything.
+Take time to observe everything you have experienced in this last cycle, since the beginning of your last menstruation - and deliver your blood to Earth, letting go with it everything you no longer need - fears, grudges, limiting patterns, pain, abuse, violence, physical imbalances, stagnant emotions, negative ideas about your feminine ... allowing Pachamama transmute everything.

 There are no rules for how to do this; activate your intuition, create your sacred space, enter your silence and your deepest and most sincere intention; letting go of everything that still imprisons you and does not allow you to be the most pure and pure version of yourself!